CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

       - `userService` needs to support `reviewService`, so we decide to enhance their skeleton.
       - `userService` successfully supports operations on `review` entity groups with integrated database by merged pull requests: PR [#47](https://github.com/CSC207-UofT/course-project-bug-makers/pull/47)
 - Over 90% of merged Pull Requests were reviewed and approved by other team members.
 The PR brings significant improvements in our team communication regarding:
-  - New functionalities, and
+  - New functionalities
-  - Fixed bugs or typos, and
+  - Fixed bugs or typos
   - Codebase refactors.
 - We used GitHub Actions, complimented with auto-testing Workflow, to keep our codebase robust and reduce potential runtime errors.

 ***
 ### Code Testing
 - We achieved FULL test coverage for the testable Service Controllers. **73%** of the methods in our system were covered by our test cases.
-- We introduce randomness in the code-test system, to ensure test case comprehensiveness.
+- We introduced randomness in the code-test system, to ensure test case comprehensiveness.
-  - We make `userRegister()` testable by generating random Usernames.
+  - We made `userRegister()` testable by generating random Usernames.
 - In the most challenging database test, for the data access objects, we developed a full set of approaches to test the codes without interfering the normal functionality of our database.
   - In the `createNewCourse()`, we introduced randomness to avoid duplication in the database.
   - In the `UserServiceControllerTest`, after each test case, we empty the Lists to prevent subsequent changes in the database.